 2.1ǀ Clinical samples and RNA sequencing

-A total of 49 BC patients (35 NMIBC and 14 MIBC) in Shanghai Tenth People’s Hospital (STPH) who underwent either transurethral resection of bladder tumor or radical cystectomy between November 2019 and April 2020 were included in this study.
+A total of 49 BC patients (35 NMIBC and 14 MIBC) in Shanghai Tenth People’s Hospital (STPH) who underwent either transurethral resection of bladder tumor or radical cystectomy between November 2019 and April 2020, were included in the training set.
 The following criteria were used to enroll patients in the training set were: (1) histologically confirmed BC; (2) availability of freshly collected tissue from surgery; and (3) availability of clinical data.
 Informed consent was obtained and ethical approval was granted by the Ethics Committee of Shanghai Tenth People’s Hospital.
 Total RNA was isolated from BC tissues using Trizol reagent (Invitrogen, Thermo Scientific, Shanghai, China).
 The cDNA libraries were constructed using a customized protocol and the Illumina Hiseq 2500 sequencer (Sangon Biotech, Shanghai, China).

 2.2ǀPublic data processing

 Gene expression data from GSE32894 (n=224) and GSE13507 (n=165) datasets were downloaded from GEO (http://www.ncbi.nlm.nih.gov/geo) as a series of matrix file format that was earlier processed by the original authors using the MAS 5.0 algorithm.
 The latest TCGA data containing clinical features and follow-up information was downloaded using GDC API.
 The clinical data of the training sets (STPH and TCGA datasets) and validation sets (GSE32894 and GSE13507) are shown in Table 1.
 The representative immunohistochemistry (IHC) of genes in both normal human bladder tissues and tumor tissues were performed using data from the Human Protein Atlas (HPA) (http://www.proteinatlas.org/).